 Daily Telegraph commentator resigns over HSBC coverage

-LONDON (AP) — The chief political commentator for The Daily Telegraph has resigned over the British newspaper's coverage of the HSBC scandal, alleging it was part of a pattern to downplay critical coverage of the bank in order to preserve lucrative advertising contracts.
+LONDON (AP) — The chief political commentator for The Daily Telegraph has resigned over the British newspaper's coverage of the HSBC scandal, alleging Wednesday it was part of an effort to downplay critical coverage of the bank to preserve lucrative advertising contracts.

-Peter Oborne accused the newspaper of carrying out a form of "fraud on its readers" by providing such limited coverage of leaked records showing that the bank helped wealthy clients avoid paying taxes.
+Peter Oborne accused the newspaper of carrying out a form of "fraud on its readers" by burying coverage of leaks showing that the bank helped wealthy clients evade taxes, which has drawn massive attention from the rest of Britain's media.

 The Telegraph countered that the "the distinction between advertising and our award-winning editorial operation has always been fundamental to our business.
 We utterly refute any allegation to the contrary."